StancuFlorin/PlexServerCommands.bundle/README.md

 # PowerPlexServer.bundle

-This plugin will shutdown your Plex Server.
+This plugin will power off your Plex Server.
+Now you can easily shutdown your Plex Server from your bed.

 # Screenshots